SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Segments/StraightSegmentEditing/README.md

 #Straight Segment Editing sample

-This sample demonstrate how to create and remove straight segment.To create a new segments can be inserted into a straight line by clicking, when Shift and Ctrl keys are pressed (Ctrl+Shift+Click).
-You can remove straight segment by clicking (Ctrl+Shift+Click).
+This sample demonstrates how to create and remove the straight segment.
+New segments can be inserted into a straight line by clicking (Ctrl+Shift+Click).
+Remove straight segments by clicking (Ctrl+Shift+Click).

 ## Prerequisites